pytorch/ignite/docs/source/quickstart.rst

 Quick start
 ===========

-Welcome to <b>PyTorch-Ignite</b> a quick start guide that just not only gives you the essentials of getting a project up but also running through the code.
+Welcome to **PyTorch-Ignite**, a quick start guide that just not only gives you the essentials of getting a project up but also running through the code.

 In several lines you can get your model trained and validated as shown below through the code: